roycewilliams/aws-ip-cidr-ranges-compacted/README.md

 Pulls AWS IP ranges, and provides a CIDR-summarized list.
+Runs daily.

 This usually cuts the list down to less than half of its published size.